Just four years ago, the US Department of Justice announced its closure AlphaBay, της μεγαλύτερης ναρκο-market in its history Dark Web.

 Meet Alexandre Cazes

-DeSnake first appeared on the first AlphaBay in the fall of 2014, looking for a new one home, after the Evolution administrators absconded with their users' money.
-Alpha02 was befriended by a very unorthodox method:
+DeSnake first appeared on the first AlphaBay in the fall of 2014, looking for a new home after Evolution executives escaped with their users' money.
+Alpha02 became friends with a very unorthodox method:

-He claims he "popped a shell" on AlphaBay, hacked the site and could run his own commands on the server.
-But instead of exploiting this breach, he helped the administrator fix it and soon became the site's number two administrator and chief security officer.
+He claims that "a shell" exploded on AlphaBay, hacked the site and he could run his own commands on the server.
+But instead of taking advantage of this breach, he helped the administrator to correct it and soon became the number two administrator and head of security on the site.

 What is happening today